pjr93/tab-organizer/README.md

 # Greetings

 Welcome to a simple tab organizer!
 This app reflects the state of windows and tabs in your browser session, allowing you to manage your windows and tabs easier.
+In other words, whatever tabs and windows are opened in your browser will automatically appear in the main app

 # Install